ekmungai/eloquent-ifrs-docs/content/docs/balances.md

 ### Attributes
 + `entity_id`: The Id of the entity associated with the balance.
 Defaults to the entity of the logged in user.
-+ `exchange_rate_id`: In a multicurrency environment, the the id of the Exchange Rate of the Transaction object that originated the balance amount.
++ `exchange_rate_id`: The Id of the Exchange Rate of the Transaction object that originated the balance amount.
 Defaults to associated entity's default exchange rate id.
-+ `currency_id`: In a multicurrency environment, the id of the currency of the Transaction object that originated the balance amount.
++ `currency_id`: The Id of the currency of the Transaction object that originated the balance amount.
 Defaults to the entity's reporting currency id.
-+ `account_id`: The id of the account associated with the balance.
++ `account_id`: The Id of the account associated with the balance.
 + `year`: An integer representing the calendar year of the reporting period the balance pertains to.
 + `transaction_no`: The transaction number from the Transaction object that originated the balance amount.
 + `transaction_type`: The type of the Transaction object that originated the  balance amount.
 Defaults to `Transaction::JN`.